ropensci/tidync/README.md

 ### Ubuntu/Debian

 On Linux you will need at least the following installed by an administrator, here tested on Ubuntu Xenial 16.04.
+As far as I know nothing extra above the libnetcdf-dev library is required for OpenDAP/Thredds.

 I otherwise recommend using docker, with for example [rocker/geospatial](https://github.com/rocker-org/geospatial).